 You Have To Try These….Essential British Beers for International Beer Day

-So, fortunately for all, Britain has had somewhat of a renaissance when it comes to beer.
-We have slowly but surely realised that there is more to life that a pint of best bitter and we now have a burgeoning craft beer scene to add to our supreme real ale brewing skills.
+So, fortunately for all, Britain has had something of a renaissance when it comes to beer.
+We have, slowly but surely, realised that there is more to life than a pint of best bitter… The UK now has a burgeoning craft beer scene to add to our supreme real ale brewing skills.
 Here is a selection of our favourites:

-Now onto the beer, the guys at WBC are pioneering with their brews and they are all worth checking out but a big favourite is Bibble (the name is Somerset slang for ‘drinking regularly’) which is an unrefined slightly hazy number, brewed with Vienna Malt and Oats and then hopped with Mosaic Hops. the Mosaic Hops are known for a tropical fruitiness, so we liken this beer to a slightly tropical pale ale.
-Its supremely drinkable.
+Now onto the beer, the guys at WBC are pioneering brewers; all WBC creations are well worth checking out.
+A big favourite of ours is Bibble (the name is Somerset slang for ‘drinking regularly’), which is an unrefined, slightly hazy number, brewed with Vienna Malt and Oats and then hopped with Mosaic Hops.
+Mosaic Hops are known for a tropical fruitiness, so we liken this beer to a slightly tropical pale ale.
+It’s supremely drinkable.

 Prospect is an archetypal British session ale and is Shotover’s favourite beer.
 Based in Oxfordshire, the Shotover Brewery are also based in farm country and their brew-house is in a disused stable.